How Courtesy Affects Your Relationships

 Why are there people that lack courtesy?

-We could say that this dimension is not practiced by everyone.
-Above all, it’s a personal value.
+We could say that this dimension is not practised by everyone.
+Above all, it’s a very individual value.

 Those who aren’t courteous don’t empathize with others.
 It’s common for them to put themselves first.
 They have a proud or defiant attitude.